Choosing Concentration Areas

 How to choose:

-- Carefully think about all the disciplines in both areas: Humanities and Social Sciences.
+- Carefully think about all the disciplines.

 - Research the required courses and electives in each field using the course catalog or links we’ve provided to a few of the department websites (not all departments maintain a website).
 Read the course blurbs.
 Do you get a sense of where your interests lie?